hadmacker/numbrella/README.md

 ## Fibonacci list continues to the first 75 iterations of the sequence

+:point_up: Touch to scroll and zoom the viewport to view larger numbers.

 ![Fibonacci list continues to the first 75 iterations of the sequence](images/ss_fib_cont.png)

 ## Cube Numbers